 It’s no wonder scalloped potatoes remain a favorite side dish to serve at gatherings of all kinds.
 While variations are endless, there’s something decadent about the simple flavors coupled with the easy sauce that keeps them on our menu.
 The simplicity also allows you to make small adjustments in seasonings and herbs to suit your taste.

+What potatoes are the best for scalloped potatoes?
 Short answer is, both russets and Yukon Golds make the best scalloped potatoes.
-Each performs slightly differently, and you’ll note that in this recipe, you can use either.
-Russets have a higher starch content and will make the creamiest sauce but, both will yield a very delicious scalloped potato casserole.
+Each performs or cooks slightly differently, and you’ll note that in this recipe, you can use either.
+Russets have a higher starch content and will make the creamiest sauce, but both will yield a very deliciously cheesy and tender scalloped potato casserole.
+How to make simple Cheesy Scalloped Potatoes:

 - The difference between scalloped potatoes and potato gratin is basically cheese.
-(See this recipe for Potato Gratin on My Recipes.)
 Scalloped potatoes can be made with Swiss, Gruyere or any variety of cheddar that you enjoy.
 I chose to mix a blend of cheese in this recipe.

 - The sauce for these potatoes is not cooked so, don’t expect the texture to be the same as a thick white sauce.
 It’s perfectly decadent, nonetheless